-In this business, there are two subjects that will boost your page views like nothing else: Game of Thrones and Taylor Swift.
-One of them is a massive, multi-million-dollar enterprise filled with violence and betrayal, and the other aired on HBO.
-I find it hard to explain why exactly, and I’m sure Swift would, too: Somehow, this one 29-year-old woman from Wyomissing, Pennsylvania, keeps finding herself at the center of our national conversations about race, gender, celebrity, victimhood, even the economics of the tech industry.
+In all my years in the business, there have been two subjects that could boost your page views like nothing else: Game of Thrones and Taylor Swift.
+One of them is a massive, multimillion-dollar enterprise filled with violence and betrayal, and the other aired on HBO.
+For more than a decade, a 31-year-old woman from Wyomissing, Pennsylvania, has found herself at the center of our national conversations about race, gender, celebrity, victimhood, and even the intricacies of recording contract law.
 And, outside the legions of fans who eat up everything she puts out, no take on her ever stays solid for long.
 She was a precocious teenager, and the ultimate embodiment of white privilege.
 She’s been feminism’s worst nightmare, and an advocate for victims of sexual assault.
+The world’s most famous serial dater, now settled into a long-term relationship with the guy from The Favourite.
 Some people say she’s a goddess of the alt-right.
 Other people say she’s Jewish.

-And yet, unlike Madonna or Bowie, Swift got through the first 11 years of her career without any major reinventions.
-(For 1989, she embraced feminism and threw away the last vestiges of her Nashville sound, but those were basically just aesthetic changes.)
-If the word on her has shifted since her debut, it’s because we’ve changed, not her.
+And yet, if the word on her has shifted since her debut, it’s because we’ve changed, not her.
 Swift — or at least the version of Swift on her albums — has remained largely the same person since her debut: a thin-skinned, bighearted obsessive, with a penchant for huge romantic moments.
-People don’t slowly ease into a relationship in her songs; they show up at each other’s doors late at night and they kiss in the rain.
-An unworthy suitor won’t just say something thoughtless; he’ll skip a birthday party or leave a teenage girl crying alone in a hotel room.
+On her first five albums, her characters never eased into a relationship.
+Instead, they showed up at each other’s doors late at night and they kissed in the rain.
+An unworthy suitor wouldn’t just say something thoughtless; he’d skip a birthday party, or leave a teenage girl crying alone in a hotel room.
+(This aspect of her songwriting matured somewhat with the coming of the Joe Alwyn era, as the love stories got slightly more quotidian, but even those were filled with secret affairs begun in dark bars — a mite more dramatic than Netflix and chill.)
 Listen to her songs and you’ll ache at the resemblance to the most dramatic moments in your own private history.
 Listen to too many and you might ache again at the nagging feeling that those stories of yours have all been a bit uneventful and drab by comparison.
 What sort of real life can stand up against fantasies like these?

 So, uh, I don’t recommend you listen to this list top to bottom.